openl2m/openl2m/docs/index.rst

 ..
-OpenL2M - Open Layer 2 Management documentation master file, created by
+OpenL2M - Open Layer 2 Management documentation entry file, created by
    sphinx-quickstart on Mon Sep 16 08:48:33 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.